Rexxt/anvil-make/README.md

 * Commands for building, running and creating redistributables for your project.
 * Platform-responsive: Anvil adapts to whatever platform and operating system you use for building your project.
 * Automatic info file generation when distributing.
+* Possibly colourized output messages to help understand what Make and Anvil do?

 ## Commands
 * `make [project_name]`: compile your project to a final file.
 The default directories are `./obj` for object files, and `./build` for the final binary.